Interpretation Canada Blog

 Karin Davidson-Taylor is a director for Pollination Guelph, which is a group of individuals dedicated to the conservation and development of pollinator habitat for current and future generations.
 We promote awareness and understanding of the role of pollinators in achieving local and global environmental sustainability goals and showcase pollinator projects that are a model for citizens and communities throughout Canada and internationally.

-• 12 Jun 2019 5:18 PM | Anonymous member
+• 12 Jun 2019 5:18 PM | Anonymous

 By Munju Ravindra